 On obtaining a resident visa, it is mandatory to have a driving license issued by UAE authorities.
 You can no longer use an International Driving Permit or Temporary driver’s license.
 Certain nationalities can get a local license simply by showing their own driving license and completing some paper work.
 Others may need to go through the driving test.
 For more details, please contact our customer service team – Contact Us

-In the event of an accident in Dubai, the driver must ensure that the vehicle does not block the traffic.
-In the event of personal injury, the vehicle should not be moved.
+If you have been in an accident while driving in the UAE, the driver must ensure that the vehicle does not block the traffic.
+During a personal injury, the vehicle should not be moved.
 In all cases, drivers have to wait for the police to come and make a police report.
 The police will at that point determine whether the driver or the third party (the other person) was responsible.

-If the car is no longer driveable, call the24/7 roadside assistance service at +971 55 472 2531 to arrange a replacement car.
-If your car is driveable, contact our Operations Team immediately at either 04 321 5313 or through our Service Request Form.
+If the car is no longer drive-able, call the 24/7 roadside assistance service at +971 4 510 9580 to arrange a replacement car.
+If your car is drive-able, contact our Operations Team immediately at either 04 321 5313 or through our maintenance bot.
 They will organize a replacement car for you ASAP and will advise you through the rest of the process.
 Be sure to note that your car has been in an accident.

 A police report is mandatory in such cases otherwise you will be held responsible for the entire cost of damage on the vehicle, including third party liabilities, as per the Carlease Damage Rate card.

-Contrary to popular belief, the roads in the UAE are quite safe and it is very much possible to drive here for years without having accidents or close calls (our drivers’ driving records are testament to this).
+Contrary to popular belief, the roads in the UAE are quite safe.
 Roads are flat and well maintained.
 However, since much of the driving is at a relatively high speed (80 KMPH – 120 KMPH), and because of the universal danger of distracted drivers, all road users must pay close attention to road conditions and their fellow drivers.

-It is against the law to drive while distracted, so we recommend that hirers rent cars that have Bluetooth wireless connectivity or aux-in connectivity to avoid being fined while using their phone.
+Renters should hire cars that have Bluetooth or aux-in connectivity to avoid being fined while using their phones.
 All our cars are maintained in line with the manufacturers specifications and the requirements of the UAE.
 Each car has a fire extinguisher, emergency triangle, emergency kit, spare wheel and jack in the back.
-In case of emergencies, renters should call our 24/7 Emergency number at +971 59 472 2531.
+In case of emergencies, renters should call our 24/7 Emergency number at +971 4 510 9580.

 What is the ‘insurance excess?’

-The insurance excess (sometimes referred to in other countries as the insurance deductible) is the maximum amount for which you will be liable in the event of damage to the car for which there is a police report.
+The insurance excess (sometimes referred to in other countries as the insurance deductible).
+This is the maximum amount for which you will be liable in the event of damage to the car for which there is a police report.